greoux-research/bootstrap-inside-wordpress-plugin/README.md

-# bootstrap-inside-wordpress-plugin
-Bootstrap in WordPress Posts &amp; Pages
+# Bootstrap Inside (WordPress Plugin)

+<p>&nbsp;</p>

+A WordPress Plugin for adding components from **Bootstrap 5.0.2** to WordPress posts and pages.

+[This page](https://greoux.re/code/index.php/bootstrap-inside-wordpress-plugin/) provides more information about the project.